XXINCH-code/XXINCH-code/README.md

 ## 📜 Publications & Patents
-- 📝 A Waterborne Fecal Contamination Using Inorganic Surrogates and Machine Learning, MDPI Senbsors, on going, 2025
+- 📝 *A Waterborne Fecal Contamination Using Inorganic Surrogates and Machine Learning, MDPI Senbsors*, on going, 2025
-- 📝 A Self-Service Sampling Robot and Working Method, 2024
+- 📝 Patent：*A Self-Service Sampling Robot and Working Method*, 2024

 ---